rossanx/git-tutorial/README.md

   * rossanx - (CLI) `cat release/models/telemetry/openconfig-telemetry-types.yang`

-**STEP 10 - Owner oberved that revision information is missing in the edited YANG file, and inserts it:
+**STEP 10 - Owner oberved that revision information is missing in the edited YANG file, and inserts it**
   * Changed and inserted the following info at the beginning of the file release/models/telemetry/openconfig-telemetry-types.yang :

 ```